Kitchen Divas

 • Shrimp - Allergic to shrimp replace the shrimp with chicken or smoked sausage in this recipe.

-If you love recipes like this, you may also enjoy the Easy Chunky Corn Chowder recipe.
+If you love recipes like this, you may also enjoy the Easy Chunky Corn Chowder or Corn and Potato Chowder recipe.

 birds eye image of Shrimp Corn Potato Chowder in a large bowl.
 Torn loaf of bread and a blue kitchen cloth on the table.